lis526scenariod2017/IL-in-Canada/modelsandframeworks.md

 ## Models and Frameworks

-There are a number of different models and frameworks of information literacy (IL); some of the more prominent ones are listed below:
+There are a number of different models and frameworks of information literacy (IL) including:

 * American Association of School Librarians (AASL).
 (2011). *Standards for the 21st century learner*.
 Retrieved from [http://ala.org/aasl/standards-guidelines/learning-standards](http://ala.org/aasl/standards-guidelines/learning-standards)